thatguychrisw/twinstick-multiplayer-shooter/README.md

 - Each round has the player fighting AI enemies with terrain mutations and obstacles
 - Each round may possess an opportunity to affect the boss at the end of a level
 - After `X` rounds the players fight a boss
-- This style of level continues for `X` levels
+- This style of level continues for `X` levels until a final encounter with the announcer takes place
+- The announcer encounter is completely randomized except for the announcer himself
+- The announcer can create anything in the game
+- The announcer encounter should take `3` rounds?

 ### Control Scheme